caas-team/sparrow/README.md

 The `sparrow` is provided as a small binary & a container image.

-Please see the [release notes](https://github.com/caas-team/sparrow/releases) for to get the latest version.
+Please refer to the [release notes](https://github.com/caas-team/sparrow/releases) to get the latest version.

 ### Binary